NCPH Robert Kelley Memorial Award

 This $500 award honors distinguished achievements by individuals, institutions, or nonprofit or corporate entities for making history relevant to individual lives of ordinary people outside of academia.

-The 2016 Robert Kelley Memorial Award winner is Donald A. Ritchie, who over his forty-year career in the Senate Historical Office exemplified the ideals of public history described in 1978 by Robert Kelley in the first issue of The Public Historian.
+The 2017 Robert Kelley Memorial Award winner is Lonnie G. Bunch, III, who exemplifies the ideals of public history described in 1978 by Robert Kelley in the first issue of The Public Historian.

 2017 Submission Guidelines